Electronic Kanban as the Final Step in Lean Transformation

 This is a successful story for two reasons.
-On the one hand, the customer, Mec – Track, achieved mind-blowing performances thanks to lean consultancy and KanbanBOX implementation.
-On the other hand, KanbanBOX and Kaizen Institute made a great partnership, which lead Mec – Track to those results.
+On the one hand, the customer, Mec – Track (producer of components for tractors and agricultural machinery), achieved mind-blowing performances thanks to lean consultancy and KanbanBOX implementation.

 Mec – Track has two plants in Italy producing components for tractors and agricultural machinery.
 The company contacts Kaizen Institute because the steps in the production process are not aligned, which causes missing deadlines and daily rescheduling.